Morteza-Khazaei/mwrtms/README.md

-# SSRT
+# mwRTMs

-Single Scattering Radiative Transfer (SSRT) is a Python toolbox for simulating radar backscatter from vegetated surfaces.
-It couples first-order surface scattering models with a layered canopy representation so you can explore how soil dielectric, roughness, and vegetation structure jointly control the microwave response.
+mwRTMs (Microwave Radiative Transfer models) is a Python toolbox for simulating microwave backscatter from rough surfaces and layered vegetation canopies.
+It wraps the legacy pySSRT solvers inside a modern object-oriented interface that harmonises surface and volume scattering models under a single API.

 ---

 ## Features

-- **Soil backscatter models**: AIEM (including the corrected Fourier normalisation), PRISM1, Dubois95, SMART, SPM3D, and I2EM are exposed through a common interface and can be mixed with vegetation layers via `S2RTR`.
+- **Surface backscatter portfolio**: AIEM, PRISM1, Dubois95, SMART, SPM3D, and
+  I2EM are exposed through a shared interface with automatic polarisation and autocorrelation handling.
-- **Canopy integration**: The `S2RTR` core supports diffuse and specular upper-boundary formulations with configurable albedo, extinction coefficient, thickness, and canopy permittivity.
-- **Reference benchmarking**: Ready-to-run Jupyter notebooks validate each soil model against the 40° NMM3D LUT and illustrate SSRT soil–vegetation integration scenarios.
-- **Configurable incidence geometry**: Control incidence and scattering angles, azimuth, and correlation statistics to match experimental or mission conditions.
+- **Canopy–soil coupling**: The SSRT canopy-plus-soil solver is available via the volume-scattering hierarchy, enabling quick comparisons between soil roughness statistics and vegetation descriptors.
+- **Consistent abstractions**: `ElectromagneticWave`, `ScatteringGeometry`, and `SurfaceRoughness` objects enforce unit conversions and caching so solver implementations can focus on the physics rather than book-keeping.
+- **Reference utilities**: Legacy helper routines (Dobson85 dielectric model, Fresnel reflectivities, power/decibel conversions) remain accessible under the `mwrtms.pyssrt.utils` namespace for backwards compatibility.

 ---